Federal Deposit Insurance Corporation: S&L and bank crisis of the 1980s

-Global financial crisis
+2008 financial crisis

-The FDIC faced its greatest challenge from the 2007–2008 financial crisis.
+The FDIC faced its greatest challenge from the 2008 financial crisis.
 From 2008 to 2017 a total of 528 member institutions failed, with the annual number peaking at 157 in 2010.
-These included the largest failure to date, Washington Mutual, and the fourth largest, IndyMac.
+These included the largest failure to date, Washington Mutual, and the sixth largest, IndyMac.
 Wachovia, another large bank, avoided failure through last-minute merger arrangements at the FDIC's insistence.
 At the height of the crisis in late 2008, Treasury secretary Henry Paulson and Federal Reserve officials Ben Bernanke and Timothy Geithner proposed that the FDIC should guarantee debts across the US financial sector, including investment banks.
 Chairman Sheila Bair resisted, and after negotiations the FDIC instead announced a Temporary Liquidity Guarantee Program that guaranteed deposits and unsecured debt instruments used for day-to-day payments.
 To promote depositor confidence, Congress temporarily raised the insurance limit to $250,000.

 Although most failures were resolved through merger or acquisition, the FDIC's insurance fund was exhausted by late 2009.
 The largest FDIC payout for that year was for the failure of Florida-based BankUnited FSB, which cost the fund $5.6 billion out of $17 billion at the start of the year.
 Rather than borrowing from the FFB or the Treasury, the FDIC demanded three years of advance premiums from its member institutions and operated the fund with a negative net balance.

 The Dodd–Frank Act of 2010 created new authorities for the FDIC to address risks associated with systemically important financial institutions.
 These institutions were required to submit resolution plans, or "living wills," which the FDIC would execute in the event of their failure.
 A new division, the Office of Complex Financial Institutions, was created to administer these responsibilities.
 The act also made the insurance limit increase permanent and required the FDIC to submit a restoration plan whenever the insurance fund balance falls below 1.35% of insured deposits.
 The insurance fund returned to a positive balance at the start of 2011 and reached its required balance in 2018.
 That year also saw no bank failures for the first time since the crisis.

-List of chairpersons
+List of chairs

+Since 1933, the following persons have served as the FDIC chair: